-IV.
-Student Expectations of the Instructor
+V. Student Expectations of the Instructor

-Office Hours: I am available for 1 office hour each week.
+Office Hours: I am available for 6 office hours each week.
 The specific hours will be posted in Canvas the first week of classes.
 You may arrange to meet with me outside of official office hours with advanced notice.

 Email/voicemail response time: I respond to emails normally within 24-48 hours with the exception of weekends and holidays.
+I will respond to voicemails upon return to my office.
 Email is the fastest way to get in contact with me.